darkain/altaform/ALTAFORM.md

 primary development target of the time.
 However, since the rise of PHP 7.x, performance limitations of PHP are no longer an issue, and Altaform often performs significantly better on PHP 7.x than on any HHVM version.
-HHVM team has announced that they plan to deprecate their PHP compatibility layer after HHVM version 3.30, so this will be the final version supported by Altaform.
+HHVM team has announced that their PHP compatibility layer is deprecated after HHVM version 3.30, so this was the final version supported by Altaform.
-At this time, all HHVM users are encouraged to transition to PHP 7.x.

 ## Getting Started